vkammerer/postmessage-raf/README.md

   foo: 'bar',
   data: ['a', 'b']
 }
-messager.post({
-  payload: action,
-  meta: {
+messager.post(action, {
   delay: {
     count: 10,
     // Registers the action to be called at the 10th ping since startPing was called.
     // If the ping has already occured or if the pinging mode is stopped before,
     // the action will be ignored.
     // Not to be used in conjunction with 'index' here under
     index: 12
     // Registers the action to be called 12 pings after the main thread will receive it.
     // If the pinging mode is stopped before, the action will be ignored.
     // Not to be used in conjunction with 'count' here above }
-  }
 });
 // Sends action to the main thread